 6. While the pilaf simmers, snap the woody ends off the asparagus spears (the spears will bend and snap at the right spot).
 Halve the spears.
 Roughly chop the cashews.
 Finely chop the mint leaves.
 Finely grate the zest from the lemon.

 7. Warm a dry frying pan over a medium heat.
 Add the asparagus and dry fry for 5 mins, stirring occasionally, till browned and tender.
-Scoop out of the pan.
-Add the cashews and toast for 2 mins, till browned.
-Take off the heat and set aside.
+Scoop the asparagus out of the pan and add the cashews.
+Tast them for 2 mins, till browned, then take the pan off the heat and set aside.

 8. When the quinoa pilaf is tender and all the water has been absorbed, take it off the heat.
 Add a squeeze of lemon juice and most of the chopped mint.
-Fluff with a fork, taste and add a pinch more salt and pepper if you think it needs it.
+Fluff the pilaf with a fork, taste and add a pinch more salt or pepper if you think it needs it.

-9. Spoon the pilaf into 2 warm bowls.
-Top it with the asparagus, cashews and spoonfuls of yogurt.
-Scatter over the last of the mint and the lemon zest to garnish.
-Serve straight away.
+9. Divide the pilaf between 2 warm bowls.
+Top it with the asparagus, cashews and yogurt.
+Garnish with the last of the mint and the lemon zest and serve straight away.